cabforum/smime/SBR.md

 **Reliable Method of Communication**: A method of communication, such as a postal/courier delivery address, telephone number, or email address, that was verified using a source other than the Applicant Representative.

-**Relying Party**: Any natural person or Legal Entity that relies on a Valid Certificate.
+**Relying Party**: Any Natural Person or Legal Entity that relies on a Valid Certificate.
 An Application Software Supplier is not considered a Relying Party when software distributed by such Supplier merely displays information relating to a Certificate.

 **Repository**: An online database containing publicly-disclosed PKI governance documents (such as Certificate Policies and Certification Practice Statements) and Certificate status information, either in the form of a CRL or an OCSP response.